RoadieHQ/marketing-site/content/docs/details/how-roadie-connects/index.md

 The [Backstage PagerDuty plugin](/docs/integrations/pagerduty/) is an example of a plugin which relies on the proxy to connect to the PagerDuty APIs.

 Roadie users must obtain an API token for the PagerDuty APIs.
 They then store this token in Roadie’s secrets page.
-These tokens are stored in AWS’s Parameter Store product, using the `SecureString` type.
-SecureString objects are encrypted with a per-tenant KMS key.
+These tokens are stored in AWS’s Parameter Store product, encrypted with a per-tenant KMS key.

 ![A table row where the user can enter a PagerDuty auth token and save it](./pagerduty-secret-token.png)